-On January 14, 2018, the Board of Directors has recommended to pay a cash dividends of SAR 240 million (SAR 0.4 per share) and this dividend has been approved by the Ordinary General Assembly meeting of the Bank which held on April 11, 2018.
+Cash dividends of SAR 240 million (SAR 0.4 per share) has been approved by the Ordinary General Assembly meeting of the Bank on April 11, 2018.

 20. COMPARATIVE FIGURES

 Comparative figures have been reclassified wherever necessary to conform to the current period presentation.